-

 Are there any significant transfer taxes, stamp duties, etc. to be taken into consideration?

-Stamp Tax: The provincial authorities levy stamp tax on the formal execution of public or private instruments.
+Stamp duty: The provincial authorities levy stamp duty on the formal execution of public and private instruments.
+Documents subject to stamp duty include contracts, notarized deeds, invoices confirmed by a debtor, promissory notes, and negotiable instruments.
 The rate varies between provinces, but generally is 1%.
-The rate can range between 2.5% and 4% for real estate sales, and there are certain exceptions.
+The rate can range between 2.5% and 4% for real estate sales, and there are certain other exceptions.

 -